 Stay relevant in changing times

-Consumer’s tastes are changing at and ever faster rate, and brands and their marketing agencies need to appreciate this.
+Consumers tastes are changing at an ever faster rate, and brands and their marketing agencies need to appreciate this.
 To stay relevant in your industry, it’s always a good idea to consider what image your brand reflects.
-Ask your clients, ask your family members – it’s amazing the feedback you can get when asking as simple question like – ‘What’s wrong with our brand?,’ ‘What’s would you change if you could change something about our brand?’
+Ask your clients, ask your family members – it’s amazing the feedback you can get when asking a simple question like – ‘What’s wrong with our brand?’
+‘What would you change if you could change something about our brand?’

 Differentiate from competition

-A successful rebrand can allow your company to gain the competitive advantage – sidestepping the competition and increasing your market share through an updated image.
-A rebranding is not always about the design process itself, but can involve revisiting your brand’s message and goals.
-A complete rebranding can sometime cause an acceleration of your company’s performance and the creation of a leading voice in your industry.
-Think Volkswagen, BMW, Coca Cola, Pepsi and Shell to name a few.
+A successful rebrand can allow your company to gain a competitive advantage – sidestepping the competition and increasing your market share through an updated image.
+A rebranding is not always about the design process itself but can involve revisiting your brand’s message and goals.
+A complete rebranding can sometimes cause an acceleration of your company’s performance and the creation of a leading voice in your industry.
+Think Volkswagen, BMW, Coca-Cola, Pepsi and Shell to name a few.